taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

 The action can be triggered now in your story saga.
 Redux Saga uses try and catch statements for error handling.
+Every time you would get an error in your try block, you would end up in the catch block to do something with the error object.
+In this case, you can dispatch your new action to save an error state in your Redux store.

 {title="src/sagas/story.js",lang="javascript"}
 ~~~~~~~~